kkarakamis/Elevation-Data-Query-with-Microservices/README.md

 There are 4 Java Spring project for System.

+dtedelevationdb reads, parses and write informations to database

-Eureka Server provides server \n
+Eureka Server provides server, reads from DB and responses

-Router Provides Load Balancing\n
+Router Provides Load Balancing

-Server serves the info by REST\n
+Server serves the info by REST

-Client sends query and get info .json file\n
+Client sends query and get info .json file

-There can be several servers running in the system.\n application.properties files in projects arranges and provides connection between eureka server, router and servers.
+There can be several servers running in the system.

+application.properties files in projects arranges and provides connection between eureka server, router and servers.